 The only reason I chose this particular format because I frequently use R in my day job, and I believe the syntax is simple enough that most Egyptologists could pick up the skills necessary to edit and publish their own research.

 I have picked the temple of Esna to start with for several reasons.
 First of all, I spent several years at the University of Basel studying the peculiar Roman Period hieroglyphic spellings from this temple, as part of the interdisciplinary eikones project.
 Second, the inscriptions are notoriously difficult, and thus largely inaccessible to most non-specialists.
-The original editor, Serge Sauneron Sauneron (2012a), translated the most important hymns and festival texts, but did not finish other works on the local theology before his untimely death.
-Significant portions have been translated in specialized monographs, notably in the last 20 years (e.g. A. von Lieven (2000); Recklinghausen and Derchain (2004); Fernández Pichel (2018); Leitz and Löffler (2019); Vadas (2020)).
+The original editor, Serge Sauneron Sauneron (1962), translated the most important hymns and festival texts, but did not finish other works on the local theology before his untimely death.
+Significant portions have been translated in specialized monographs, notably in the last 20 years (e.g. A. von Lieven (2000); Recklinghausen and Derchain (2004); Elgawady (2016), Fernández Pichel (2018); Leitz and Löffler (2019); Vadas (2020)).
 More detailed references to individual passages can be found in the index of temple texts.

 Nonetheless there remain many individual offering scenes, bandeaus, and other interstitial texts of great interest.
 The final impetus for this project came from the original publishers of the hieroglyphic text editions, the IFAO, which released all published volumes as open-access PDFs in 2021.
 Please buy or download the PDFs as soon as possible.

 I welcome any feedback for this project, whether regarding the format, corrections, alternative suggestions for translations, or notes to any important references I might have overlooked.
 Or perhaps you would like to volunteer to translate certain texts!
 You may contact me directly at email@example.com.
 I will of course fully acknowledge any suggestions, and add you to the list of contributors.